Appendix A) Chronology and Continuity

 The Living House of Oz, Dr. Pipt is no longer

-The Patchwork Girl of Oz), but is back to being crooked (physically speaking).
-His wife, Margolette
+The Patchwork Girl of Oz), but is back to being crooked (physically speaking) and creating his powder of life.
+His wife, Margolette,

 uses three different names for her husband: